Bad Roads Can Cause Bad Accidents

 According to a study from the American Association of State Highway and Transportation Officials, approximately 50 percent of the roads in the United States are in bad condition.
 Percentages of bad roads are even worse in urban regions throughout the country.
 These statistics shed light on an ever-growing problem in the nation.
 The number of motor vehicle collisions in the U.S. is a direct reflection of the bad road conditions across each state in the country.

 When it comes to bad roads in Connecticut, many efforts have been made to improve the conditions and drivability throughout the state.
 The association between auto accidents and roads generally falls into three categories: inadequate maintenance, bad weather or poor road design.
-These factors greatly affect the conditions of Connecticut roads, and thus, the residents’ ability to safely travel from point A to point B.
+These factors greatly affect the conditions of roads and, thus, the residents’ ability to safely travel from point A to point B.

 - Interstate 291